Call Mon-Sun:

 • Methylprednisolone

 Prescription medications can sometimes lead to psychosis due to their impact on brain chemistry and function.
-One key factor is how these drugs affect neurotransmitter systems, particularly dopamine, serotonin, and norepinephrine.
+One key factor is how these drugs affect neurotransmitter systems, including dopamine, serotonin, norepinephrine, or others.
 These disruptions can lead to delusions and hallucinations.

 Drug interactions can also be a contributing factor, such as combining medications or other substances like alcohol or OTC drugs.
 High doses or overdoses can also overwhelm the brain’s ability to regulate mood and perception, resulting in psychotic symptoms.9

-In addition, some side effects are more likely to occur due to the personal health of the person taking the medications, such as their body’s ability to process medications, pre-existing health conditions, and genetic or biological factors.
+In addition, some side effects are more likely to occur due to the personal health of the person taking the medications, such as their body’s ability to process medications, pre-existing health conditions, poor nutrition, toxic exposures, and genetic or other biological factors.

 Drug-Induced Psychosis FAQs